unoplatform/uno/doc/articles/getting-started-tutorial-1.md

     }
     ```

-1. Now that we have some basic data to bind to, in the **Solution Explorer**, double-click **MainPage.xaml** to open, then add the following code.
-We will start by adding a XML Namespace for the Converters and Controls from the Microsoft Community Toolkit as shown below:
+1. Now that we have some basic data to bind to, in the **Solution Explorer**, double-click **MainPage.xaml** to open it.
+1. At the top left corner of the editor select **BugTracker.UWP**
+1. Then we'll add some XAML.
+We will start with an XML Namespace for the Converters as shown below:

     ```xml
     <Page x:Class="BugTracker.MainPage"